geonomylabs/EarthBox.jl/docs/src/index.md

 (see [Hydrothermal Circulation](@ref)) and how exothermic serpentinization reactions impact thermal conductivity and density (see [Serpentinization](@ref)).

-Numerical and analytical benchmarks of EarthBox are presented in the [Benchmarks](@ref) providing a direct comparison to similar codes such as I2ELVIS that has been used extensively in published geodynamic modeling studies [gerya03, gerya2010, gerya2019](@cite).
+Numerical and analytical benchmarks of EarthBox are presented in the [Benchmarks](@ref) section providing a direct comparison to similar codes such as I2ELVIS that has been used extensively in published geodynamic modeling studies [gerya03, gerya2010, gerya2019](@cite).
 EarthBox includes an integrated benchmarking system allowing the user to quickly reproduce benchmarks, gain confidence in multiple aspects of the code and test the code